-Roles and Responsibilities
+Roles and responsibilities

 All adults working with or on behalf of children have a responsibility to protect them and to provide a safe environment in which they can learn and achieve their full potential.
 However, there are key people within schools and the Local Authority who have specific responsibilities under child protection procedures.
-The names of those in our school with these specific responsibilities are: Miss Toyin Gbomedo.
+The names of governors with strategic oversight for safeguarding those in our school with these specific responsibilities are: Mr Lo and Sharlene Plant